-Your Prescription Costs Now and in the Future
+Don’t Guesstimate, Estimate Your Prescription Costs Now, and in the Future

-Even if your prescription drug costs are not worrisome today, you’ll want to consider what they could be down the road as you evaluate your Medicare Part D prescription drug plan (PDP) options.
-While you can’t know for sure what the future holds, there are signposts that can help you map out your health journey.
+Even if your prescription drug costs are not worrisome today, consider what they could be down the road as you evaluate your Medicare Part D prescription drug plan (PDP) options.
+While you can’t know for sure what the future holds, there are signs that can help you map out your health journey.

-There are several factors you can look to for an idea of how your healthcare costs may be in 5 or 10 years:
+There are several factors that can help you determine what your healthcare costs may be in 5 or 10 years:

-- Do you have, or are you on the verge of, a chronic condition?
-Do you control high blood pressure or high cholesterol through diet?
-At some point in the future, you may require medication.
-Is your blood sugar level higher than normal?
-If so, you may be facing type 2 diabetes in the coming years.
+If you control high blood pressure or high cholesterol through diet, you may require medication at some point in the future.
+If your blood sugar level is higher than normal, you may be facing type 2 diabetes in the coming years.

 We all like to think positively.
-However, the unfortunate reality is half of all Americans ages 50–64 have one or more chronic conditions, and that number shoots up to 90% for those ages 75 and older.
+However, the unfortunate reality is three in four Americans aged 65 and older lives with multiple chronic conditions .
 The cost of these conditions can be burdensome if you don’t have proper care and coverage.
 The good news is that many chronic conditions are controlled satisfactorily with medication and lifestyle changes.

 A Part D plan that offers broad drug coverage and clinical expertise is more likely to address your current and future needs.
-While changing plans each year is an option, if you’re like the majority of Medicare members, you’ll choose one plan and stick with it even when your health situation changes.
-Thinking about your future health needs when selecting a Part D plan can save valuable time and money tomorrow.
+Each year you have the option to select a new plan.
+It’s important to evaluate your future health needs when selecting that plan.
+Doing your due diligence now to select the right Part D plan can save valuable time and money tomorrow.